-I admit it, I don’t know anything about cars.
+I don’t know anything about cars.
 I can barely tell a convertible from a Hummer and I tend to forget where I park in the parking lot—I wish our car was painted yellow or pink because it would be easier to spot.

 Yet I can’t resist a good photo opportunity.